KTH-RPL/Pluto-ATRV/README.md

 2 Pictures - sensor rig, GPS

 ## Computational Hardware
 The robot has several different computer architectures on board.
 To collect data, the sensor rig has a separate Intel NUC, with x86 architecture.
 Pluto also has an older Intel NUC on the second level of the chassis, as well as an ARM based Nvidia Jetson AGX Orin.
-The documentation for these are included.

 Note that at the time of writing, the Jetson is not currently utilized by Pluto.
 This is planned to change in the future.